How AI in Hiring Can Create Legal Exposure, and What to Do About it

 - Employment Law, Labor Law

 In a much anticipated ruling, on May 23, 2022, the California Supreme Court issued its decision in Naranjo et al. v.
-Spectrum Security Services, Inc. Previously, the Court of Appeal held that Read More
+Spectrum Security Services, Inc. Previously, the Court of Appeal held Read More

 Cal/OSHA Approves the Third Readoption of the Cal/OSHA Emergency Temporary Standards